-The forecast of a wet afternoon did not deter a good crowd of Quekett members, spouses and guests from visiting Brookwood Memorial Hall for a day collecting from and alongside the Surrey stretch of the Basingstoke Canal, a Site of Special Scientific Interest that we visit each year.
+On a changeable summer day with sunny intervals and downpours, a good crowd of Quekett members, spouses and visitors came to Brookwood Memorial Hall for a day collecting from and alongside the Surrey stretch of the Basingstoke Canal, a Site of Special Scientific Interest that we visit each year.

 Tony Pattinson examining his catch

 The weather had been cool for several days before the excursion so we saw only a few damselflies, dragonflies, butterflies and beetles.